 Photo Credit - Shutterstock - "One Hundred Hands" at Grand Staircase -Escalante National Monument.

-For more understanding of the problems reservations and tribal country face, watch Alaska Daily, a TV series based on this journalistic investigation by ProPublica.
+For more understanding of the problems tribal nations face, watch Alaska Daily, a TV series based on this journalistic investigation by ProPublica.

 When you visit the Ute Indian Museum, be sure to take in the stunning quilted piece on display of a red dress with tears.
 There is an article cut out from the local paper of a prayer service for the missing women, that they are found.
 Please take time to read and listen to fully understand why WSAT cannot speak directly regarding the MMIP.
-We are not qualified to speak of the harms that we cannot comprehend.
+We are not qualified to speak of the harms that none of us have experienced.

 Here is a strong resource for culturally grounded statistics, resources, and education.

 We can give statistics, however, statistics are shaky as the names of the missing are still be gathered.
 It's a slow process to collect the data in one primary system.
-Angela attended the Four Corners Indian Conference in 2019 and heard Amber Kanazbah Crotty speak about the fact that early data was showing more men missing than women.
+In 2019, a centralized database was introduced that would share the names and details of the missing relatives from each of the tribal nations in the US.
+This means data collection of how many relatives, how long they've been missing, their ages, etc. has been largely unknown.
+Specific tribal nations may have data for their population, however, it was not shared.
+WSAT member Angela Clark attended the Four Corners Indian Conference in 2019 and heard Amber Kanazbah Crotty speak about the fact that early data was showing more men missing than women.

 The best approach for those of us that choose to be allies, is to listen.
 Then ask how we can best support their efforts, instead of assume we know how to help.